 Information Systems Technology

-CHESTERFIELD COUNTY, VA — For the 11th consecutive year, Chesterfield County continues to set an example for the innovative use of technology in local government, earning the top spot in the 2020 Digital Counties Survey.
-This is the fourth time being ranked No. 1 since 2010 among counties nationwide with populations between 250,000 and 499,000.
-Additionally, the county has placed in the top 10 each year since 2010, including nine times in the top 5.
+CHESTERFIELD COUNTY, VA — For the 12th consecutive year, Chesterfield County continues to set an example for the innovative use of technology in local government, earning the second spot in the 2021 Digital Counties Survey.
+This is the seventh consecutive year being ranked in the top three among counties nationwide with populations between 250,000 and 499,000.
+Additionally, the county has placed in the top 10 each year, since 2010, including four times ranked as number one.

 The Digital Counties Survey is conducted annually in the spring.
 All U.S. counties are invited to participate in the survey, which examines each county’s comprehensive technology plans and programs.

-The county’s IST department will be recognized at the Sept.
-23 Board of Supervisors meeting.
+The county’s Information Systems Technology Department was recognized at the Aug.
+26 Board of Supervisors meeting.